martinghunt/slurmzy/README.md

   -f, --fails         Output only failed jobs --time_units s|m|h  Time units to report, h (hours), m (minutes), s (seconds) [h]
 ```

+### Known issues

+RAM and cpu time are not reported by `ostats` if the job fails because of a
+timeout or because it was cancelled with `scancel`.

+The output of `jobinfo` is put into the `.o` file.
+This is the last thing
+that is run, but the job is still running under slurm.
+This means the contents are not reliable, particularly the RAM and CPU stats.
+For this reason, we get the CPU and memory from the output
+of `/usr/bin/time -v`.
+However, this output is not always present
+if the job is terminated prematurely.